Getting Started

 Run the linter once without installing it locally:

-npx @lapidist/design-lint@latest .For long-term use, install design-lint as a development dependency.
+pnpm dlx @lapidist/design-lint@latest .For long-term use, install design-lint as a development dependency.
 This keeps your team on the same version and allows custom configuration:

 {